siddharth178/about/README.md

 ### Contact me
 There are multiple ways you can contact me.
 If you want to hire me as engineer to work on some project, want to discuss about any of the projects I have worked on or just want to bounce of any idea that you think as good but want more opinions, if you want me to bootstrap a Golang dev team and anything else, feel free to drop me an email at **_siddharth dot karandikar at gmail dot com_**.
 I am little old school and try to avoid instant messaging as far as I can.
+But a message on linkedin is fine.

 My [linkedin profile](https://www.linkedin.com/in/siddharth178/) is also there if you want to take a look.